Computer History - 1997

 CD-RW drives and media are introduced.

-The Symbian mobile operating system is released by Nokia.
+The Symbian mobile operating system was released by Nokia.

 Carsten Haitzler releases Enlightenment.

-The 98 update is applied to the Haskell programming language.
+The 98 update was applied to the Haskell programming language.

 Internet domains that came online in 1997